 We‘ve solved this problem by deeply integrating it into our content moderation tool Implio.
 Implio has a powerful filter feature which adds flexibility to the solution, so you can quickly adapt to change.

-For example. when a new iPhone comes out the AI models may not immediately pick up the new scams, but you can add filters in Implio until the machine learning can catch up.
-The same is true for other temporary events like the Olympic Games or global disasters.
+For example. when a new iPhone comes out the AI models will not pick up the new scams until it has been trained on a new dataset including them, but you can add filters in Implio until there’s time to update machine learning.
+The same is true for other temporary events like the Olympic Games or global disasters except that these are over so quickly that it’s likely not feasible to update the models.
+Instead, you can add Implio filters that ensure high accuracy even during times with special moderation demands.

 ML Tailored to content moderation